How to prevent and treat diaper rash in the winter months

 baby asleep all wrapped up

-which have up to 12 hours leak free protection (size 3 upwards) to keep bottoms healthy and dry.
+When it comes to diapers, use those that are extra absorbent like Pura’s, which have up to 12 hours leak free protection (size 3 upwards) to keep bottoms healthy and dry.

 When to seek help